Big-Data-ETSIT/practica_creativa/README.md

     val base_path= "/home/user/Desktop/practica_creativa"

   ```
-  Then run the code using Intellij or spark-submit with their respective arguments.
+  Then run the code using Intellij, sbt, or spark-submit with their respective arguments.

 Please, note that in order to use spark-submit you first need to compile the code and build a JAR file using sbt.
 Also, when running the spark-submit command, you have to add at least these two packages with the --packages option:
   ```